The IRS Notice 2017-64 just announced the 2018

 Changes affecting both DB and DC plans

-- Qualified compensation limit increases to $270,000.
-High-paid participants will now have more of their compensation “counted” towards qualified plan benefits and less towards non-qualified plans.
+- Qualified compensation limit increases to $275,000.
+Highly-paid participants will now have more of their compensation “counted” towards qualified plan benefits and less towards non-qualified plans.
 This could also help plans’ nondiscrimination testing if the ratio of benefits to compensation decreases.

 - HCE compensation threshold remains at $120,000.
-For calendar year plans, this will first affect 2018 HCE designations because $120,000 will be the threshold for the 2017 “lookback” year.
-When the HCE compensation threshold doesn’t increase to keep pace with employee salary increases, employers may find that more of their employees become classified as HCEs.
+This is the fourth year in a row that the HCE compensation limit has been stuck at $120,000.
+When this threshold doesn’t increase to keep pace with employee salary increases, employers may find that more of their employees become classified as HCEs.
 This could have two direct outcomes: